forderud/WindowsClientAuth/README.md

 ### Proxy configuration on Windows 10
 There's unfortunately no inbuilt tool for programatic proxy configuration in Windows 10.
 However, there's a [Configure proxy settings for Azure Stack HCI](https://learn.microsoft.com/en-us/azure/azure-local/manage/configure-proxy-settings) document that describes some of the underlying registry keys and points to a `WinInetProxy` script with sourcecode.

 The `ProxyConfig` project is based on the WinInetProxy sample, and can be used to programatically configure proxy settings on Windows 10 machines.
-This project uses the WinINET [`InternetSetOption`](https://learn.microsoft.com/en-us/windows/win32/api/wininet/nf-wininet-internetsetoptionw) function to configure `INTERNET_PER_CONN_PROXY_SERVER` & `INTERNET_PER_CONN_PROXY_BYPASS` or `INTERNET_PER_CONN_AUTOCONFIG_URL` settings for the current user.
+This project uses the WinINet [`InternetSetOption`](https://learn.microsoft.com/en-us/windows/win32/api/wininet/nf-wininet-internetsetoptionw) function to configure `INTERNET_PER_CONN_PROXY_SERVER` & `INTERNET_PER_CONN_PROXY_BYPASS` or `INTERNET_PER_CONN_AUTOCONFIG_URL` settings for the current user.
 Then, the `ProxySettingsPerUser=0` and `MigrateProxy=1` registry keys are set to migrate the settings to all users.

 Exampe of how to configure AutoConfigURL for all users:
 ```